About The Project

 The advantages of running your own Web environment are as follows:

-Stability: You know the Web site will be there as long as you need it.
-You won’t wake up one morning to discover that your Web hosting company has gone out of business and you have two days to move your site.
+- Stability: You won’t wake up one morning to discover that your Web hosting company has gone out of business and you have two days to move your site.

 PHP has many features designed specifically for use in Web sites, including the following: